-PSY314 COUNSELING PSYCHOLOGY
+COUNSELING PSYCHOLOGY

 Basic processes of counseling (e.g., listening skills, rapport building, and reflection) are discovered through theoretical study and role-play.
 These processes will be considered in light of specific behavior and adjustment problems.
 Students will be expected to begin and continue a life-long process of self-evaluation as a person in a helping role.
 Offered in alternate years.
-(Fall/Spring) Prerequisite: PSY101 and either PSY240 or 244.
+(Fall/Spring) Prerequisite: PSY101, PSY240 and PSY244.